antonio-malcolm/corgi-scripts/README.md

 Currently, there are two executables which require root permissions:

 `corgi-display-brightness-control`
+`corgi-openbox-menus-power-management`
-`corgi-openbox-menus-power-management` (permissions required ONLY if you need to get/set cpu performance bias)
+(permissions for power management required ONLY if you need to get/set cpu performance bias)

 As Openbox does not prompt for a password when rendering menus,
 and `corgi-openbox-menus-power-management` is responsible for generating a pipemenu,